odhran-kainos/blog/post/11 - Build your own Command Line with ANSI escape codes.md

-Everyone is used to printing out output in a terminal that scrolls as new text appears, but that's not all your can do: you can color your text, you can move the cursor up, down, left or right, or clear portions of the screen if you are going to re-print them later.
+Everyone is used to programs printing out output in a terminal that scrolls as new text appears, but that's not all your can do: your program can color your text, move the cursor up, down, left or right, or clear portions of the screen if you are going to re-print them later.
 This is what lets programs like [Git] implement its dynamic progress indicators, and [Vim] or [Bash] implement their editors that let you modify already-displayed text without scrolling the terminal.

 There are libraries like [Readline], [JLine], or the [Python Prompt Toolkit] that help you do this in various programming languages, but you can also do it